-More precious than rubies…
+More Precious than Rubies…

 Probably one of the most quoted and venerated passages in Proverbs, the 31st chapter presents a series of images that are inspiring to behold.
 The passage that most people find particularly stirring is Proverbs 31:10-31 which details the noble actions of a virtuous woman.
 It is from this passage that the virtues of the “noble wife” or the “Proverbs 31 woman” are taken.
 This glorious individual is “more precious than rubies,” and she brings wealth and goodness to her husband “all the days of her life.”
 This woman is a true wonder to behold, not just handling all of her daily tasks, but handling them in such a way that brings glory to herself and to her husband.
-She spins wool, arises before the sun and prepares food for her household, plants a vineyard, and oversees the work of her servants—and that is just in the first half of the passage.
-A woman who is capable of all of these things would be a truly noble and praiseworthy woman indeed.
+She spins wool, arises before the sun to prepare food for her household, plants a vineyard, and oversees the work of her servants—and this is just in the first half of the passage.
+A woman who is capable of all of these things would indeed be a truly noble and praiseworthy woman.

 The Identify of the Proverbs Woman

 A fundamental truth about the Proverbs Woman comes to light with this simple question: “Does she have a name?”
 If we look back through the book of Proverbs, we discover just who this woman really is.
 Her name is “Wisdom.”
 The reality of the Proverbs Woman is that she does not exist, rather she is a metaphor, a personification of wisdom.
 Proverbs 8:1 reads, “Listen as Wisdom calls out!
 Hear as understanding raises her voice!”
 Notice the personification at work here.
 This is not a real woman calling out.
-All throughout Proverbs, she continues her work, until, in the end, she becomes the bride of the wise man, a woman more precious than rubies who encourages him and spurs him on to success.
+All throughout Proverbs, she continues her work, until, in the end, she becomes the bride of the wise man, a woman more precious than rubies who encourages him and spurs him onto success.

 Consequences of Truth